 Within hours of the segment having aired, Bebout and ASU were barraged with hate mail from around the country.
 Some of the messages included threats; one of special note contained a cryptic religious message suggesting the professor deserved to be murdered.

 But that was just the beginning.
-A short time later, members of a neo-Nazi youth organization called the National Youth Front (NYF), a youth-oriented arm of the white nationalist organization American Freedom Party, began plastering the ASU campus with fliers featuring Bebout’s portrait and the stark label “Anti-White.”
+A short time later, members of a neo-Nazi youth organization called the National Youth Front (NYF), a youth-oriented arm of the white nationalist organization American Freedom Party, began plastering the ASU campus with flyers featuring Bebout’s portrait and the stark label “Anti-White.”
 They also went to Bebout’s neighborhood and distributed them there.

 An NYF spokesman, Angelo John Gage, told Talking Points Memo that their “Operation Bad Teacher” program targeted Bebout because his course was “racist.”
 (Gage himself has a long history of racism and anti-Semitism, including stints on The White Voice, a white nationalist website, and Stormfront.)
 He also claimed none of his members had threatened Bebout.

 "No longer will we have our identity destroyed and our people defamed," declared NYF's website.
 "This week, several of National Youth Front's members went to ASU to raise awareness that we will no longer tolerate this antiwhite agenda.
-Over four hundred fliers were delivered over several days to both Lee Bebout's neighborhood and ASU."
+Over four hundred flyers were delivered over several days to both Lee Bebout's neighborhood and ASU."
 A local NYF member who called himself “John Hess” admitted to being the person seen in a video promoting the campaign.

 Early in March, when ASU students organized a protest in support of the embattled professor Bebout’s course, as well as the work of an associate professor at the school named Robert Poe, “Hess” and a cadre of like-minded right-wing extremists showed up on the ASU campus to counter-protest.
 While Bebout maintained a low profile throughout the ordeal, Poe went out and confronted his antagonists face to face.